linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 3 Swaps- Financial Instruments/The Value of the Swap Contract after Initiation.md

-Recall that when the FRA settles on the borrowing date, the payment is the _present value_ of the change in borrowing cost.
-The FRA is thus tailed automatically as part of the agreement.
+Recall that when the [[A Guide to the Front End and Basis Swap Markets#Forward Rate Agreements (FRAs) Overview|FRA]] settles on the borrowing date, the payment is the _present value_ of the change in borrowing cost.
+The [[A Guide to the Front End and Basis Swap Markets#Forward Rate Agreements (FRAs) Overview|FRA]] is thus tailed automatically as part of the agreement.
 With the Eurodollar contract, by contrast, we need to tail the position explicitly.
 We do this by shorting fewer than 100 contracts, using the implied 3-month Eurodollar rate of 1.8% as our discount factor.
 Thus, we enter into: